dajuanyoung/SQL_Project_Data_Analysis/README.md

 ### Query 2: Skills Affiliated with Top Paying Jobs

-The second query builds off the first, exploring what skills solicit the results of the top paying jobs in the Query 1.
+The second query builds off the first, exploring what skills solicit the results of the top paying jobs in the first query.